Jun 20, 2018

 For a list of faculty advisors for specific interest areas, please follow this link.

-Successful completion of this course of study, in the context of other program requirements, qualifies the student for recommendation for the Michigan Department of Education Secondary Provisional Certificate endorsed in biology, certification code DA and, depending on the minor selected, an additional endorsement.
+Successful completion of this course of study, in the context of other program requirements, qualifies the student for recommendation for the Michigan Department of Education Secondary Standard Certificate endorsed in biology, certification code DA and, depending on the minor selected, an additional endorsement.
 This program of study meets all requirements of the National Science Teachers Association.
 The Michigan Test for Teacher Certification (MTTC) covering this field is #017, “Biology.”

 Initial Teacher Preparation Program Admission